guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 **The dynamic priority is a feature that allows you to dynamically define the priority based on the search result rather than a selected priority from the dynamic list provided by JIRA.**

-To use the priority of a the search results, you need to define a field in your search results that exactly match the priority value expected by JIRA, which can obviously be the results of conditional operations in your SPL logic.
+To use the priority of the search results, you need to define a field in your search results that exactly match the priority value expected by JIRA, which can obviously be the results of conditional operations in your SPL logic.

 *Assuming the following simplistic example in your search:*